 Remember the EBX we pushed onto the stack?
 That takes up 4 bytes on the stack that we can’t use.
 We need, however, to explain a remaining 4 bytes.
 We’ll get back to this but it’s important to understand exactly where this buffer is located in the stack otherwise you might not get the size of the overflow required, correct.

-Next, we push EAX onto the stack which holds the address to our buffer.
-This will be another 4 bytes. the EAX and EBX on the stack account for the additional 8 bytes that our buffer has accounted for (24–8=16).
-Then we get the memory address of a string resource we wanted to use for our scanf call coming up and place it on the stack.
-While this does take up another 4 bytes which would cut our buffer short, we have to understand that when scanf accesses its arguments, it will read the address of the string here and then not care what happens to this memory address.
+accesses its arguments, it will read the address of the string here and then not care what happens to this memory address.
 This means that we will be free to use the full 16 bytes of memory.
 You can see this part if you look for the purple region on the left of the image.
 It shows you the 0x10 (16 byte) region that the buffer takes up after the string resource is pop’d off the stack.
 If I had made the string a variable and passed that in instead I imagine the buffer would be further down in memory.

 Getting Our Destination

-With Binary Ninja this is actually really simple.
-We want to land ourselves in the adminMenu function so all we have to do is right click on the adminMenu function in Binary Ninja and click “copy address”.
-There are a couple of other ways to do this like using nm or gdb but this is probably the easiest.
+function in Binary Ninja and click “copy address”.
+There are a couple of other ways to do this like using nm

-The address of my adminMenu function is the following: 0x8048b3e
+The address of my adminMenu

 Building the Exploit